linsnotes/linsnotes.github.io/_posts/2025/2025-04-17-sending-email-from-raspberry-pi-using-msmtp-with-gmail-oauth2.md

 ### **get_token.py**
 This script is invoked by msmtp (via the `passwordeval` directive) to retrieve a valid access token, refreshing it if necessary.
-Open `get_token.py` and paste:
+Open the file with `nano ~/msmtp/get_token.py` and paste:
 ```python
 #!/usr/bin/env python3
 import os